AlexGordonGBS/com.alex.gordon.cityroutes/README.md

 - Then I look up the first key-city in the key set of the Map and recursively lookup all the cities in the set.
 - While doing this I keep a Set of cities which have been searched for already to avoid cycles and endless loops.
 - Finally, I either find a match and report back a result "yes" or do not have match or get an error - in this case the result is "no" as specified in the requirements.
+- a city name is case-sensitive: boston and Boston are two **different** cities

 # How to build and run the service
 * Prerequisites: